perherman/project_SACA/FinalProjectSACA/specification project.rst

     -   ignore meaningless keystrokes
     -   require a value for all fields
     -   get marked with an error if the value is invalid on focusout
 *   prevent saving record when errors are present
-*   prevent checking the record if any field is blank or has invalid characters
+*   prevent checking the record if any field is blank or has invalid characters, and give a warning
 *   It should be possible to use the application without the use of mouse, i.e. just using keyboard inputs.

 Functionality not required in version 1